 8) Activate Your NetID and Email

 Doctoral enrollees receive NetID and email account information during the summer months.
-Your NetID will be used to access the university student services system (CAESAR), your email, and many other university Web sites.
-If you do not receive your NetID prior to the start of classes, you may obtain it by visiting an NUIT Support Center in person.
-(The NUIT Support Center will not be able to release NetID information over the phone or email.)
-Information regarding NUIT Support Centers is available via the NUIT Web site.
+Your NetID will be used to access the student services system (CAESAR), your email, and other university systems.
+If you do not receive your NetID prior to the start of classes, you may obtain it by visiting an NUIT Support Center with your Wildcard (student ID card); the NUIT Support Center will not release NetID data over the phone or via email.
+More information is available at the NUIT website.

 9) Enter Emergency Notification Phone Numbers

-You must identify at least one phone number the university can use to contact you in the event of a campus emergency.
-The week prior to classes, you will be able to log into CAESAR and provide this information.
+You must identify at least one phone number in CAESAR that the University can use to contact you in the event of a campus emergency.
 You must provide this information before you can register for classes.

 10) Register for Classes